luke-r-mills/luke-r-mills.github.io/_posts/2023-04-21-analysing-a-dirt-cheap-router_part_3.md

 To get 2 into *$a2*, a single gadget didn't exist that could achieve this, so I chained a couple of nicer gadgets together to achieve the same result.

 It is worth highlighting that the *$sp* is at the 'top' of the gadget - let me explain.
 For the 'add 2 to a1' gadget for example, *$s0* is being loaded at an offset of 0 from *$sp* with the `lw $s0, ($sp)` instruction, and then *$ra* is being loaded at an offset of 4 from *$sp* with `lw $ra, 4($sp)`.
 The loaded *$s0* is above *$ra* in the chain construction, so you can imagine the stack pointer being at the start of *$s0*.
-I've found that to be the easiest way to visualise the chain as you build it, and nicely compartmentalises each gadget used in the chain.
+I've found this to be the easiest way to visualise the stack pointer location as you build the chain, and it nicely compartmentalises each gadget used in the chain.

-Now, we need to actually call *socket*, we know the address of socket, so we can simply load the address of this function into a register, and then use a `jalr` call to call the function at the address in our register.
+Now, we need to actually call *socket*.
+We know the address of socket, so we can simply load the address of this function into a register, and then use a `jalr` call to call the function at the address in our register.
 After looking through a few gadgets, *$v0* was the best candidate, so the following gadgets were chained together to call *socket*:

 ```python
 # Load address of socket into v0